Tunbridge Gallery

 Tunbridge Gallery: Cottesloe's Premier Source for Authentic Aboriginal Art

-Located in Cottesloe, Western Australia, Tunbridge Gallery has established itself as a respected authority in Aboriginal and Torres Strait Islander art since 2009.
-Housed in Shop 6 at Napoleon Close on the vibrant retail strip of Cottesloe, the gallery occupies a welcoming space that invites locals and visitors alike to explore one of the region's most comprehensive collections of contemporary Indigenous artwork.
-The gallery acknowledges the Whadjuk and Wardandi Noongar peoples as traditional owners of the land, recognising their profound cultural connection to Country and paying respects to their Elders both past and present.
+Tunbridge Gallery has been a fixture in Cottesloe since 2009, specialising in Aboriginal and Torres Strait Islander art.
+Located at Shop 6, Napoleon Close on Cottesloe's retail strip (WA 6011), the gallery offers a solid range of contemporary Indigenous work.
+It acknowledges the Whadjuk and Wardandi Noongar peoples as the traditional owners of the land and pays respects to Elders past and present.

 Exhibition Program and Community Engagement